6 Creating automatic analysis pipelines

 12 TMS (interntal standard) 123 130.

-After that, style the file using the Palette (Ctrl-Shift-P, then type “style file”) on the file.
-Than we will commit the changes to the Git history with Ctrl-Alt-M or with the Palette (Ctrl-Shift-P, then type “commit”).
+After that, style the file using the Palette (Ctrl-Shift-P, then type “style file”).
+Then, commit the changes to the Git history with Ctrl-Alt-M or with the Palette (Ctrl-Shift-P, then type “commit”).

 Time: ~20 minutes.

-While inside the doc/learning.qmd file, use the “function-oriented” workflow, as taught in the intermediate course, to take the code we wrote above and convert it into a function.
-Complete these tasks:
+In the doc/learning.qmd file, use the “function-oriented” workflow, as taught in the intermediate course, to take the code we wrote above and convert it into a function.

-1. Wrap the code with function() {...} and name the new function descriptive_stats.
+1. Convert the code into a function by wrapping it with function() {...} and name the new function descriptive_stats.
 Here is some scaffolding to help you get started:

 doc/learning.qmd